Santosh Subramaniam: Release and reception

 Santosh Subramaniam was released on 11 April 2008 during the Tamil New Year festival.
 Despite being released during the season of the Indian Premier League, it took a big opening and enjoyed a theatrical run of one hundred days due to positive critical reviews and favourable word of mouth.

 The reception in the United Kingdom, comparatively for a Tamil film, was equally successful, entering the UK box office at number 40.
 The film collected £10,067 in its first week of opening and earned a cumulative gross of £24,962 in its three-week box office run.

 Critical reception

 Pavithra Srinivasan of Rediff gave the film a rating of two and a half out of five; she called the film a "classy remake of the Telugu blockbuster Bommarillu (Toy-house), the movie is a love-story but it strives to be something even more".
 She stated that Ravi "performs with his usual flair", D'Souza's character "appears a little too good to be true, at first.
 But her character grows on you", and praised Prakash Raj's performance, saying that the role "was a cakewalk" for him.
 Malathi Rangarajan of The Hindu praised the music, locations and the main cast's performances, and wrote that in the film, "dull moments are rare, enjoyable ones aplenty".
-IndiaGlitz said, "Hats off director Raja and Jeyam Ravi for hitting the bull's eye for the fourth time in a row.
-The duo continues from where they left in Unakum Enakum to provide a feel-good light-hearted family entertainer sure to be enjoyed with the family." and concluded, "Santosh Subramaniam is no doubt a film that is sure to spread santhosam (happiness) to one and all."

 Sify said D'Souza's portrayal is "the soul of the film" and its "biggest strength"; the reviewer called Ravi's performance "mature" and Prakash Raj's "outstanding".
-Behindwoods gave the film three stars out of five and called it a "well made family entertainer".
-The reviewer wrote, "watch Santosh Subramaniam for that 'feel good' feeling, overlook minor glitches", and said that Prakash Raj is "the real master" who "proves his class yet again".
-Settu Shankar of Oneindia said, "there are few minuses in the script but those are very minor and not affect the flow of the story" and concluded, "overall, Santosh Subramaniam is a promising entertainer that brings the first word of the title in every viewers mind for long time even after come out from the theatre".